calvinmclean/automated-garden/README.md

   - Queue up watering events to water multiple plants one after the other
   - Water all plants every 24 hours (optional)
   - Respond to buttons to water individual plants and cancel watering
-  - Listen on MQTT for watering a plant for specified amount of time, signal that the next watering event for a plant should be skipped (to avoid overwatering), cancel current watering, and clear current watering queue
+  - Listen on MQTT for watering a plant for specified amount of time, cancel current watering, and clear current watering queue
   - Publish on MQTT for logging watering events in InfluxDB for visualization with Grafana